paighowal/Simple-Text2SQL-AI-ChatBot/README.md

 # Simple Text-to-SQL: Clinical Trials Chat

 A lightweight chatbot for querying clinical trial data using plain English.
-Ask questions about trials without writing SQL—the AI handles the database queries for you.
+Ask questions about trials without writing SQL-the AI handles the database queries for you.

 ## What It Does